 - Wednesday, October 16 | 5:30 p.m. - 7:30 p.m. | Rudder Tower, Room 707

 - Tuesday, November 19 | 5:30 p.m. - 7:30 p.m. | Rudder Tower, Room 701

 Fall 2019 Work Smart Workshop Schedule:

 - Wednesday, September 25 | 5:30 p.m. - 7:30 p.m. | Rudder Tower, Room 701

 - Thursday, October 24 | 5:30 p.m. - 7:30 p.m. | Rudder Tower, Room 401

 - Thursday, November 21 | 5:30 p.m. - 7:30 p.m. | Rudder Tower, Room 401

 Interested in having an AAUW Start Smart or Work Smart Workshop for Your Class or Student Organization?

-Questions or concerns about the AAUW Start Smart or AAUW Work Smart Workshops can be directed to Heather Wheeler, Program Coordinator of the Women's Resource Center, at firstname.lastname@example.org or 979.845.8784.
+Questions or concerns about the AAUW Start Smart or AAUW Work Smart Workshops can be directed to Heather Wheeler, Assistant Director in the Offices of the Dean of Student Life, at email@example.com or 979.845.8784.